 One small study suggested that around 50% of those allergic to PPD could tolerate TDS, but this was conducted a decade ago.

-The following use TDS, and are PPD-Free and MI-Free:
+The following contain TDS, and are PPD-Free and MI-Free:

-Again, you have to keep your eyes open for MI.
+Again, you have to check for MI or MCI.

-Naturtint Reflex – this is Naturtint’s non-permanent line, which contains artificial colorants.
+Naturtint Reflex (UK) — this is Naturtint’s non-permanent line, which contains artificial colorants; make sure you choose Reflex-named products if you want this option.

 Surya Henna Cream — combines artificial colours with henna and other natural botanical dyes.